 Visitors or tourists who come to Bunaken island must go through the city of Manado as the provincial capital, as well as the closest point to get to Bunaken.
 In addition, part of the National Park area is included in the administrative area of the Manado city government, such as Bunaken Island, Siladen and Manado Tua.
 The impact on Bunaken island tourism can be seen in the profile of tourists going to Manado or Bunaken.
 Almost 100% of tourists to Manado must go to Bunaken Island, this is related to how access to Bunaken from Manado City by using a boat at a certain point such as from Tongkaina Village can be reached in just 15 minutes, then 30 to 45 minutes from the Marina Plasa area or from Kali Jengky which is a traditional market in Manado City.
-The data specifically on the number of tourists/visitors to Bunaken Island.
+The data specifically on the number of tourists/visitors to Bunaken Island is not perfectly recorded because of the open access to the National Park Area or to Bunaken Island.
 The following is data on tourists to Manado, taken from the Manado City Tourism Office, in the last 10 years.